mikolalysenko/mudb/README.md

 heldb
 =====
-`heldb` is a fast, simple data base for creating multiplayer games on the web.
+`heldb` is a data base for creating multiplayer games on the web.
+It aspires to simplicity

 **UNDER CONSTRUCTION**